-PHASA was formed in 1978 by a group of pioneering men — men who became icons in the fields of both hunting and conservation: “Uncle Stevie” Smith, Basie Maartens, Coenraad Vermaak, Norman Deane, Nico van Rooyen, Bill Daly, Gary Kelly and Bertie Guillaume, to name but a few.
+PHASA was formed in 1978 by a group of pioneering men — men who became icons in the fields of both hunting and conservation: ‘Uncle Stevie’ Smith, Basie Maartens, Coenraad Vermaak, Norman Deane, Nico van Rooyen, Bill Daly, Gary Kelly and Bertie Guillaume, to name but a few.

-We actively interact with most leading role players in the professional hunting industry, including international hunting and conservation associations, local and international government agencies and NGOs, other professional hunting associations from around the globe, PH training providers and local recreational hunting associations.
-PHASA is recognised, by government and by these role players, as the mouthpiece for the South African professional hunting industry!
+We actively interact with most leading role-players in the professional hunting industry, including international hunting and conservation associations, local and international government agencies and NGOs, other professional hunting associations from around the globe, PH training providers and local recreational hunting associations.
+PHASA is recognised, by government and by these role- players, as the mouthpiece for the South African professional hunting industry!

-His first solo big game hunt took place in Kenya in 1955.
-After the Mau Mau Emergency, during which he served with the colonial police, Steve joined Kerr, Downey & Selby Safaris as a professional hunter and later joined Hunters & Guides Ltd. He became one of Africa’s well-known professional hunters and, until 1974, spent 11 months every year “on safari” with overseas clients.
-His favourite hunting was for elephant, which he admitted without shame or remorse, “was the most exciting sport of all”.
+His first solo big game hunt took place in Kenya, in 1955.
+After the Mau Mau Emergency, during which he served with the colonial police, Steve joined Kerr, Downey & Selby Safaris as a professional hunter, and later, he joined Hunters & Guides Ltd. He became one of Africa’s well-known professional hunters and, until 1974, spent 11 months every year ‘on safari’ with overseas clients.
+His favourite hunt was for elephant, which he admitted without shame or remorse ‘was the most exciting sport of all’.

 Steve was a Full Member of the old East African Professional Hunters’ Association and a Life Member of the International Professional Hunters’ Association.
-He was also the author of two books, including the excellent The Hunter and the Go-Away Bird, and was editor and publisher of the world-famous Rowland Ward’s Records of Big Game.
-He headed a very successful and prestigious publishing company in Johannesburg, with interests in the United Kingdom and in the United States, and operated a hunting company in South Africa.
+He was also the author of two books, including the excellent, The Hunter and The Go-Away Bird, and was editor and publisher of the world-famous Rowland Ward’s Records of Big Game.
+He headed a very successful and prestigious publishing company in Johannesburg, with interests in the United Kingdom and the United States, and operated a hunting company in South Africa.
 He also conducted hunts in Zambia and Zimbabwe.

-Steve chaired the founding meeting of PHASA, held on 28 February 1978 in Johannesburg.
-His closing words from that first meeting were the following: “I thank you all for attending and I sincerely hope that this will go down in the history of hunting as the first general meeting of what is to be known as the Professional Hunters’ Association of South Africa, to be known and respected throughout the world as an association of true professionals in the field of sportsmanlike hunting and conservation.”
-From PHASA’s inception until 1991, Steve served on the PHASA Executive Committee and guided and nurtured the Association.
+Steve chaired the founding meeting of PHASA, held in Johannesburg, on 28 February 1978.
+His closing words from that first meeting were the following: ‘I thank you all for attending and I sincerely hope that this will go down in the history of hunting as the first general meeting of what is to be known as the Professional Hunters’ Association of South Africa, to be known and respected throughout the world as an association of true professionals in the field of sportsmanlike hunting and conservation.’
+From PHASA’s inception until 1991, Steve served on the PHASA Executive Committee, and guided and nurtured the association.